Sitewide Dots

 Some of the common content that you might want on every page of your site is...

 It's easy to remove sitewide common content from a particular page.
-For instance, you added an AdSense ad unit just below the first paragraph, but don't want that ad unit on an affiliate product sales page.
+For instance, you added an AdSense ad unit just below the first three paragraphs, but don't want that ad unit on an affiliate product sales page.

 Simply click on the red just to the left of the dot's name (in this case, "Below First Paragraph").